ekko-live/ekko-init/README.md

 This is the installation package that contains everything you need to manage realtime web applications using the Ekko framework.

-This includes the following directories:
+Included are the following directories:

 - `ekko_apps`
 - `ekko_functions`